 Participation by communications service providers in the Broadband Pole Replacement program requires a two-phase application process.
-NCDIT has released a request for proposals (RFP) for Broadband Expansion and Access to qualify broadband providers for participation in infrastructure programs such as the Completing Access to Broadband program, the Broadband Pole Replacement program, and additional infrastructure programs.
+NCDIT released a request for proposals (RFP) for Broadband Expansion and Access to qualify broadband providers for participation in infrastructure programs such as the Completing Access to Broadband program, the Broadband Pole Replacement program, and additional infrastructure programs.

-The outcome of this Broadband Expansion and Access RFP is the creation of a statewide IT Convenience Contract (09 NCAC 06B .0701(c)) to identify broadband service providers that have the financial, operational, and technical capacity to deploy broadband infrastructure for the provision of internet service in unserved and underserved areas of the state.
+The outcome of the Broadband Expansion and Access RFP is the creation of a statewide IT Convenience Contract (09 NCAC 06B .0701(c)) to identify broadband service providers that have the financial, operational, and technical capacity to deploy broadband infrastructure for the provision of internet service in unserved and underserved areas of the state.
 This RFP does not result in a direct project award but acts as a review of qualifications of broadband providers.
 Respondents are evaluated on a pass/fail basis to determine eligibility to participate in subsequent scopes of work for broadband deployment services needed by the state.
 Use of this Convenience Contract allows broadband providers to be vetted at one time for these upcoming projects, thereby avoiding the duplication of efforts under multiple programs and projects.

-Applicants for the Broadband Pole Replacement Program must participate and qualify under this Convenience Contract to be eligible for participation in the BPRP.
+Applicants for the Broadband Pole Replacement program must participate and qualify under this Convenience Contract to be eligible for participation in the program.
 Qualifying applicants will enter into a Convenience Contract with the N.C.
 Department of Information Technology that includes relevant state and federal terms and conditions.

-B. Application Requirement Phase II: Application for Reimbursement for BPRP Communications service providers approved under the Broadband Expansion and Access Convenience Contract that have incurred eligible pole replacement costs in connection with qualified projects to provide qualifying internet access service in unserved areas of the state may submit applications for Reimbursement to the Office from the Program.
+B. Application Requirement Phase II: Application for Reimbursement

+Communications service providers approved under the Broadband Expansion and Access Convenience Contract that have incurred eligible pole replacement costs in connection with qualified projects to provide qualifying internet access service in unserved areas of the state may submit applications for Reimbursement to the office from the program.
 As part of the application form, applicants must certify that the work has been completed and is part of a qualified broadband project.

-A communications service provider that pays or incurs the costs of removing and replacing an existing pole in connection with a qualified project may apply to the Office for reimbursement in an amount equal to 50% of eligible pole replacement costs paid or incurred by the applicant or \$10,000, whichever is less, for each pole replaced.
+A communications service provider that pays or incurs the costs of removing and replacing an existing pole in connection with a qualified project may apply to the office for reimbursement in an amount equal to 50% of eligible pole replacement costs paid or incurred by the applicant or \$10,000, whichever is less, for each pole replaced.
 Communications service providers may submit eligible costs incurred after June 1, 2021.

 Pursuant to S.L.
-2021-180, Section 38.10(d), each applicant for reimbursement under the Program shall provide the following as part of the application for reimbursement:
+2021-180, Section 38.10(d), each applicant for reimbursement under the program shall provide the following as part of the application for reimbursement:

-- Information sufficient to establish the number, cost and eligibility of pole replacements and the identity of the communications service provider attaching the broadband facilities. - Documentation sufficient to establish that the pole replacements have been completed.

-(14th item associate leges associated as the second as the - (While the session law contemplates possible advance payments before completion of work, because this is a reimbursement program the Office is requiring completion of work prior to submission of funding requests.) - The amount of reimbursement requested and documentation or information justifying the amount requested. - A verified statement from an officer or agent of the applicant declaring that the contents of the application are true and accurate. - Any other information the Office deems necessary for final review of the application and award of reimbursement.
+- Documentation to establish that the broadband project area is an eligible project area under this program. - Information sufficient to establish the number, cost and eligibility of pole replacements and the identity of the communications service provider attaching the broadband facilities. - Documentation sufficient to establish that the pole replacements have been completed.
+(While the session law contemplates possible advance payments before completion of work, the office is currently requiring completion of work prior to submission of funding requests.
+The office will re-evaluate the need for advance payments closer to the deadline for the expiration of the program or applicable federal deadlines, and it may revise this guidance accordingly.) - The amount of reimbursement requested and documentation or information justifying the amount requested. - A verified statement from an officer or agent of the applicant declaring that the contents of the application are true and accurate. - Any other information the office deems necessary for final review of the application and award of reimbursement.